-My husband says, “Don’t think of it as ‘have to’s make it a maybe or maybe not.”
+My husband says, “Don’t think of it as ‘have to’s, make it maybe-s or maybe nots.”

 If you are still with me, I am pleased to tell you that, “In a fix, Philippians 4:6 has helped me.
 And that was without even reciting the verse time and time again.
 I have been encouraged by merely remembering, “In a fix….Philippians 4:6.”

 Doesn’t that seem just, too, too simple?
 Yes, of course, it does.
 For it’s not the slogan which turned my attitude around, it is the personal relationship with God, and the reminder of His faithfulness, and the Truths of His Word which have given power to those words.
 For without the relationship the words would be…well…only …words – words void of the renewing power of God.
 So for whatever is next, and I get in a fix, I have Philippians 4:6.